themanyone/whisper_dictation/README.md

 `jserver.py`: A `whisper-jax` server.
 Run it with `venv-run jserver.py`.
 You might also find that, although they start quickly, clients are slightly less-responsive, compared to the bundled version.
 This is because servers set aside extra resources to handle multiple clients, resources which typically aren't necessary for one user.
 If only a handful of clients will use it, editing `jserver.py` in certain ways may speed it up somewhat.
 Make it use the "openai/whisper-tiny.en" checkpoint.
 Reduce BATCH_SIZE, CHUNK_LENGTH_S, NUM_PROC to the minimum necessary to support your needs.

 `record.py`: A sound-activated recorder for hands-free recording from the microphone.
-It waits up to 10 minutes listening for a minimum threshold sound level of, -20dB, but you can edit the script and change that.
-It stops recording when audio drops below that level for a couple seconds.
 You can run it separately.
-It creates a cropped audio soundbite named `audio.mp3`.
-Or you can supply an output file name on the command line.
+It creates a cropped audio soundbite named `audio.wav`.
+Supply optional command line arguments to change the file name, quality, formats, add filters, etc. See `./record.py -h` for help.
+Some formats require `gst-plugins-bad` or `gst-plugins-ugly`, depending on your distribution.
+This update provides a powerful option that lets you insert plugins, mixers, filters, controllrs, and effects directly into the GStreamer pipeline.
+See the [G-streamer documentation](https://gstreamer.freedesktop.org/) for details.
+Literally, hundreds of audio and video plugins are available.
+See `gst-inspect-1.0` for a list.
+For example, the following applies an echo effect and dynamic range compression to a quality mp3 recording.

+`./record.py -g 'audioecho delay=250000000 intensity=0.25 ! audiodynamic' -qf echo.mp3`

 `app.py`: A local, privacy-focused AI chat server.
 Start it by typing `flask run` from within the directory where it resides.
 You can use almost any chat model on huggingface with it.
 Edit the file, and and change the model configuration.
 It is not a security-focused server, however.
 So beware using it outside the local network.
 And do not share its address with more than a few friends.
 In particular, flask apps have no built-in protection against distributed denial-of-service attacks (DDoS).